qianggao-lab/BootstrapSC_example/README.md

 4) Install the SpecFunPhys Toolbox and add it to the MATLAB path.
 5) Add this repository to the MATLAB path.

 Detailed installation instructions can be found on the associated webpages.
-Or you can use any AI chatbox (ChatGPT, DeepSeek, et.) to help you with the installation.
+Or you can use any AI chatbot (ChatGPT, DeepSeek, etc.) to help you with the installation.

 Commands for adding the paths (inside MATLAB):
 ```matlab